muratk5n/thirdwave/en/index.md

 energy devices.
 The new material has high proton conductivity and unusual properties (depending on the degree of doping).
 It can be used as an electrolyte (at high doping levels) and as an electrode (at low doping levels) in solid oxide fuel cells and electrolyzers..

-This allows these materials to be used as electrodes for the same electrochemical devices, both solid oxide fuel cells (SOFC) and electrolyzers.
-This opens up wide possibilities for applications in electrochemical converters, in particular for oxygen-, hydrogen- and water-permeable membranes," explains Georgy Starostin, co-author and Research Engineer at the Hydrogen Energy Laboratory of UrFU.
+This allows these materials to be used as electrodes for.. both solid oxide fuel cells (SOFC) and electrolyzers"

 [[-]](https://www.sflorg.com/2023/03/chm03232303.html?m=1)